-The History Department is now accepting applications for admission to our Phd program.
-The deadline is January 8, 2019.
+The History Department will begin accepting applications for admission to our Phd program in September 2019.
+The deadline will be January 8, 2020.
+Admitted students will begin classes in August of 2020.

 Our program is small by design, and students receive an exceptional level of individual attention from faculty.
 The program strongly emphasizes research, and all students participate in a year-long research seminar.
 We also offer several opportunities for students to develop skills that are useful in the academy and beyond: a workshop in digital humanities methods that draws on Carnegie Mellon’s strength in computing and technology; a workshop on public and applied history; and a funded internship program.

 Our financial package includes tuition, health insurance, fees, and a living stipend.
 In addition, we offer several additional scholarships and research grants that make it possible for our students to attend conferences and to conduct research across the United States and abroad.